 Cafe Laura is an educational partnership between Penn State Housing and Food Service and the School of Hospitality Management.
 Inherent to the development of students as professionals in the foodservice segment of the hospitality industry is their successful completion of food service simulation courses designed to prepare them for management positions.
-Each time Cafe Laura opens its doors, it is a unique blend of instructional foodservice laboratory and contemporary dining facility open to the public on a daily basis.
+Each time Cafe Laura opens its doors, it is a unique blend of instructional foodservice laboratory and contemporary dining facility open to the public Monday through Friday.

 Cafe Laura By Day

-During the day Cafe Laura is serves as tge Food Service Management Labortory for Hospitaltiy Managment course in the application of food service systems management, stressing the integration of purchasing, menu-planning, and cost analysis in quantity production of quality food.
+During the day Cafe Laura serves as the Food Service Management Laboratory for the Hospitality Management course in the application of food service systems management, stressing the integration of purchasing, menu-planning, and cost analysis in quantity production of quality food.
 This course exposes the student to food service management, stressing the theoretical background that they have received in accounting, management, and nutrition and integrates these subjects into the daily operation of a food production and service laboratory.

 As part of the management modules, students accept the responsibility of being in charge of the operation of the lab.
 As part of the staff modules, they also experience a number of work positions in the foodservice system.
 These positions help them experience first-hand the total integration of production and service in the various food venues of Cafe Laura.